Diego Quirino

-Diego de Souza Quirino (born 14 October 1993), known as Diego Quirino or just Quirino, is a Brazilian footballer who plays as a forward for Ituano, on loan from Avaí.
+Diego de Souza Quirino (born 14 October 1993), known as Diego Quirino or just Quirino, is a Brazilian footballer who plays as a forward for Ferroviária.

 Club career

 Born in Cambará, Paraná, Quirino was a Londrina youth graduate, but made his senior debut while on loan at Iraty, in 2012.
 After featuring rarely for his parent club in 2013, he served loans at Junior Team and Foz do Iguaçu, before being more utilized in the 2015 season.

 Quirino was again loaned in 2016 and 2017, moving to J. Malucelli, Sergipe and Operário Ferroviário.
 He signed a permanent deal with the latter club on 22 January 2018, but moved on loan to Ypiranga-RS on 15 April 2019.

 Quirino terminated his link with Operário on 3 October 2019, and was announced at Taubaté in December.
 He returned to Ypiranga the following October, and became the top scorer of the 2021 Série C while at the club.

 On 18 January 2022, Quirino signed a two-year contract with Avaí, newly promoted to the Série A.